Functional Stochastic Localization: Gibbs Sampling

 \subsection{Variance contraction via spectral gap}

 Now, we interlude with a discussion on the mixing rate for Markov chains associated to \emph{general} localization processes by completing the argument in Proposition 19, \cite{ChenE22}.
 That is, Proposition 19, \cite{ChenE22} gives a generic way of converting a variance conservation bound in a localization scheme to a spectral gap on the associated Markov chain.
 We provide a more explicit variant of this calculation that in fact holds for generic Markov chains, not just Gibbs samplers.
+For an analogous derivation in the discrete space setting, see Example 33.8, \cite{PolyanskiyW25}.

 \begin{lemma} For all functions $f \in L^2(\tpi^X)$,

 \end{lemma} \begin{proof} We have

 by reversibility.
 This object in the parentheses is the Dirichlet form $\mathcal{E}(f, f)$ associated with $\sfP_\calX^2$.
 Then